-Being genuinely interdisciplinary, the project does not rely on a single or homogeneous theoretical framework.
-Rather, it uses a collection of methodological approaches reflecting a number of intellectual perspectives from various disciplines within the humanities and social sciences.
-These include problematization, transversality, genealogy, abductive reasoning, reassembling the social, and speculation.
-What unites these approaches is their capacity to open new realms for reasoning and knowledge through the radical questioning or active ignoring of existing explanatory systems, together with a rigorous appreciation of contingencies.
-Ideas from cybernetics and complex systems science, such as the ecology of mind and spontaneous emergence complement the methodological tool kit that focuses on tracing processes and relations rather than describing inert systems made of clearly demarcated subjects and phenomena.
+Rather than employing a single theoretical framework, my studies rely on a collection of methodological approaches and intellectual perspectives from various disciplines within the humanities and social sciences.
+They include problematization, transversality, genealogy, abductive reasoning, reassembling the social, and speculation.
+What unites these approaches is their capacity to open new realms for reasoning and knowledge through the radical questioning or active ignoring of existing explanatory systems for the phenomena under consideration, together with a rigorous appreciation of contingencies.
+This tenor is imperative for a research project that attempts to reshuffle the conceptual and interpretive pack by applying an underestimated concept (ambivalence) to re-map a jagged terrain (selected charged contexts of Newfoundland history and society) in order to open alternative trajectories of understanding and reveal unexpected creative potentialities.
+Ideas from settler colonial studies including the Other, Whiteness, Indigenization, and Recognition complement the methodological tool kit.

-The creation of artistic and documentary photo, video, and sound works based on footage collected across the island of Newfoundland and presented off and online will augment the scholarly findings and enrich interdisciplinarity with multimediality.
+The written part will be augmented photo, video, and sound works of varying documentary and artistic character that translate the scholarly findings into a sensory language.
+This will not only expand the list of disciplines involved but enrich interdisciplinarity with multimediality.
 The idea is to combine and interweave academia and art to stimulate the eye, the ear, and the brain and to foster the accessibility of the results.
-This is paramount for enhancing chances that cultural ambivalence will enter the local public awareness and discourse, a prerequisite for the actualization of its creative potential.
+This is paramount for introducing cultural ambivalence into the local public discourse and permitting its creative potential to be tapped.

 Project start page